-Also in 1971, Booth co-authored Socialist Feminism: A Strategy for the Women’s Movement.
+In 1971, Heather Booth co-authored Socialist Feminism: A Strategy for the Women’s Movement.
 Asserting that community organizers should strive to “weake[n] the power of the ruling class,” this pamphlet promoted such radical agendas as free universal healthcare, the disarming of police officers, and collective societal responsibility for childrearing.
-Nonetheless, Booth in her personal life was cautious not to reveal too much, too quickly, about her radical agendas to women who were not _“conscious socialists”_ like herself, preferring instead to use a gradualist approach with such people.
+Nonetheless, Booth in her personal life was cautious not to reveal too much, too quickly, about her radical agendas to women who were not “conscious socialists” like herself, preferring instead to use a gradualist approach with such people.

 In April of 1972, Heather and Paul Booth, along with Day and Robert Creamer, taught an organizer-training workshop sponsored by the fledgling New American Movement (NAM), a group that advocated radicalism and revolution rather than quiet infiltration into establishment politics.

-In April 1978, Booth became co-leader of the newly formed Citizen/Labor Energy Coalition (C/LEC), which used popular discontent with the era’s energy crisis — typified by high gas and oil prices — as a pretext to justify nationalizing America’s energy industry and, eventually, socializing the entire economy.
+In April 1978, Booth became co-leader of the newly formed Citizen/Labor Energy Coalition (C/LEC), which used popular discontent vis-a-vis the era’s energy crisis — typified by high gas and oil prices — as a pretext to justify nationalizing America’s energy industry and, eventually, socializing the entire economy.

-On May 9, 1987, the Chicago Democratic Socialists of America presented Booth with its annual Norman Thomas-Eugene V. Debs Award, named after the famed American socialists.
+On May 9, 1987, the Chicago Democratic Socialists of America presented Booth with its annual Norman Thomas / Eugene V. Debs Award, named after the famed American socialists.

-In 1992 Booth was director of field operations for Illinois Democrat Carol Moseley-Braun’s successful run for the U.S. Senate.
+In 1992 Booth was the director of field operations for Illinois Democrat Carol Moseley-Braun’s successful run for the U.S. Senate.

 In 1996 Booth was one of the original 130 founders of the Campaign for America’s Future.
 Other notables included Mary Frances Berry, Julian Bond, Robert Borosage, John Cavanagh, Richard Cloward, Peter Dreier, Barbara Ehrenreich, Betty Friedan, Todd Gitlin, Tom Hayden, Denis Hayes, Roger Hickey, Patricia Ireland, Jesse Jackson, Joseph Lowery, Frances Fox Piven, Robert Reich, Mark Ritchie, Arlie Schardt, Susan Shaer, Andrew Stern, John Sweeney, and Richard Trumka.

-“A big battle still needs to be waged to curb the incentive for speculation and to get our money back to fund jobs and health care, climate and more.
+- founded Americans for Financial Reform, a labor-backed pressure group that advocates a “financial speculation tax” on all Wall Street trading activity involving financial instruments such as stocks, bonds, derivatives, futures, options, and credit default swaps.
+Said Booth in 2010: “A big battle still needs to be waged to curb the incentive for speculation and to get our money back to fund jobs and health care, climate and more.
 This fight against Wall Street is part of an even larger fight over who matters in the society, over our values and our priorities, over whether or not we have corporate control in banking, whether BP can destroy the coast, whether the insurance companies can deny our health care, whether companies can dominate our politics saying that money is speech.”